-Our strategy encourages dual approaches that address the root causes of the wildlife trade and recognise the complementary role of governments, non-governmental organisations and the private sector.
+Our strategy encourages dual approaches that address the root causes of the wildlife trade and recognize the complementary role of governments, not-for-profit organisations and the private sector.
 Our conservation efforts are informed by our deep respect for the legitimate interests and human rights of communities and indigenous peoples who live in and around conservation areas as well as by concern for the protection of the natural environment.

 The 3 key areas